Why do readers prefer active voice? Lessons from Yoda and Ivar the Boneless

 eat | grass | cows

-This means that, generally, English speakers will expect to read sentences that use the subject verb object order.
+This means that, overwhelmingly, English speakers will expect to read sentences that move from actor to action to acted on.

-This is true even for people who have no idea what a verb is, let alone a subject or an object.
+This is true even for people who have never studied grammar or word order.

 In Old English, word order was much less fixed than it is in English today.
 Why?
 Because it could be.